 Many meters have a speaker so you can hear the “clicks”.
 For first responders monitoring the general public I tend to recommend them turning the sound off, as many people are scared of radiation but do not have a basic understanding of what it is.
 On the video you see an orange saucer make the speaker go crazy and if someone were to hear that when they were being checked it may cause some stress.
 If you turn the sound off, you need to watch the meter closer, but it is more considerate to the mindset of the person you are monitoring.

 Some meters have a speed selection; generally I see a icon of a rabbit and a turtle.
 This selection is to make the meter more or less responsive in showing what it is reading.
 A faster response time is less accurate, but allows you to monitor more equipment in less time.
 No matter what you select the meter needs some time to show what it is picking up.
 If you go to fast you can miss things.
-A rule of thumb is to hold the meter one inch from what you are monitoring (because alpha only travels about an inch or two), and move one inch per second.
+A rule of thumb is to hold the meter one inch from what you are monitoring.
+This is because alpha particles only travels about an inch or two.
+Move no faster than one inch per second.
 It can take 15 minutes or more to check a single individual if you do a good job.

 The standard for contamination is a reading that is twice background.
 Some say that means 2 times over background (background x3), but for our purposes anything that is more than the number you get by multiplying your background by 2 is contaminated.
 I will let the health physicists argue what twice background means, but I think we should keep our numbers as low as reasonably achievable.

 Basically here’s the idea.
-If you feel like you need a rad meter because of your personal risk assessment, be able to articulate why you feel the need and ensure that what you buy fits that need.
+If you feel like you need radiological detection equipment because of your personal risk assessment, you should be able to articulate why you feel the need.
+This will help ensure that what you buy fits that need.
 I do not own any of those small keychain detectors, or sticky detector cards that you hang on your window because I don’t think they are very effective to detect the few radiological threats I think may harm my family.
 Know what you need and how to get it from a meter before you buy it.

-Like I said, that was quick, dirty, and very general – the purpose is not to make you a radiological responder, but to have you think about the Basics of Using a Radiation Meter and have a little guidance before you go out and spend 2 or 3 thousand on a meter.
+Like I said, that was quick, dirty, and very general.
+The purpose is not to make you a radiological responder.
+It is to help you learn about the Basics of Using a Radiation Meter.
+Also maybe this will help to give a little guidance before you go out and spend 2 or 3 thousand on a meter.